cree-py/RemixBot/README.md

 # creepy.py
 A multifunctional Discord bot
-Made by aj, Sleedyak, Victini, Free TNT, and SharpBit
+Made by aj, Sleedyak, Victini, Free TNT, and SharpBit.